 And Tip #5: Have A Plan To Minimize Distractions

-And by this, I mean minimizing distractions for the kids.
+And by this, we mean minimizing distractions for the kids.

-When I needed to come into common spaces during the day, I would text my nanny and give her a heads up, that way she could either switch rooms that she was playing with them in, or she could engage them in an activity and I could sneak by unnoticed.
+When a parent needs to come into common spaces during the day, a quick text to the nanny gives her a heads up, that way she can either switch rooms that she is playing with them in, or she can engage them in an activity so the parent can sneak by unnoticed.

-This meant I was able to move about my home and not disrupt the flow of the day with the nanny and my kids.
+This means parents are able to move about the home and not disrupt the flow of the day with the nanny and the kids.

 Parents, it can be really hard on your nanny and your children as well if you’re popping in unannounced.

-Keep that in mind and be mindful, and I do recommend having some system to minimize distractions where you can quickly communicate with your nanny if needed.
+Keep that in mind and be mindful, and we do recommend having some system to minimize distractions where you can quickly communicate with your nanny if needed.

-Alright everyone, those are my five tips to help successfully navigate WFH situations when nanny care is also happening in the home.
+Those are five tips to help successfully navigate working-from-home situations when nanny care is also happening in the home.

 5 1 vote